marabesi/marabesi.com/_posts/2021-04-25-jest-asserts-beyond-equals.md

 ### to Be

-`toBe` is a strictier way of asserting values.
+`toBe` is a stricter way of asserting values.

 ### to Have Length